I am well aware of most of my limits, mainly because I've gone WAY past most of them. Several times.

 My parents are cool people and look great for their age…let’s hope that runs in the family!

+I find it tough to be happy with what I have right now.
 It seems that I spend a lot of time wishing I still had something I left behind, or looking ahead for something bigger and better.

 I make a conscience effort to be exceptional with even the most ordinary tasks.
 Not necessarily exceptional as in the best, but exceptional as in not following the status quo.
 One of my biggest fears is being just another typical guy in the crowd.